-12. Governance
+11. Governance

 The Trustee of the Section is responsible for the investment of the Section's assets.
-The Trustee takes some decisions and delegate others.
-When deciding which decisions to take itself and which to delegate, the Trustee has taken into account whether the Trustee has the appropriate training and expert advice in order to take an informed decision.
-The Trustee has established the following decision-making structure:
+The Trustee takes some decisions and delegates others.
+When deciding which decisions to take itself and which to delegate, the Section Trustee has taken into account whether the Section Trustee has the appropriate training and expert advice in order to take an informed decision.
+The Section Trustee has established the following decision-making structure:

+Trustee

+- Select and monitor planned asset allocation strategy; - Select and monitor investment advisors and investment managers/insurance providers; - Select and monitor any investments; - Responsible for all aspects of the investments of the Section's assets, including ESG considerations and implementation.

+Investment Advisor

+- Advises on this statement: - Advises the Trustee on areas of strategy, manager selection, ESG and implementation as required; - Provides required training when engaged on a separate basis by the Trustee.

+Investment Managers

-Trustee • Select and monitor planned asset allocation strategy; • Select and monitor investment advisors and investment managers/insurance providers; ٠ Select and monitor any direct investments; • Responsible for all aspects of the investments of the Section's assets, including ESG considerations and implementation.
-Investmen t Advisor • Advises on this statement; • Advises the Trustee on areas of strategy, manager selection, ESG and implementation as required; • Provides required training when engaged on a separate basis by the Trustee.
-Investmen t Manager • Operates in line with the agreement with the Trustee, which the Trustee believes is consist with the terms of the SIP; • Manages in accordance with the agreement, including decisions around the selection and retention of underlying investments; • Is responsible for the stewardship of underlying investments.
+- Operate in line with the agreements with the Trustee, which the Trustee believes are consistent with the terms of the SIP; - Manage in accordance with the agreements, including decisions around the selection and retention of underlying investments; - Are responsible for the stewardship of underlying investments.

-When deciding whether or not to make any new direct investments the Trustee will obtain written advice and consider whether future decisions about those investments should be delegated to a fund manager.
+When deciding whether or not to allocate money to any new investments, the Trustee will obtain written advice from the Investment Advisor and consider whether future decisions about those investments should be delegated to the fund manager.
 The written advice will consider the suitability of the investments, the need for diversification and the principles contained in this statement.
-Isio was appointed to provide investment advisory services including the provision of this advice.
+Isio has been appointed to provide investment advisory services and provide this advice.

-The Trustee recognises that, as the Section is predominantly invested in a buy-in policy, there is limited scope to influence the controls and restrictions used in the management of the underlying assets and acknowledge that derivatives may be used by the Insurance Provider.
+Statement of Investment Principles - BT (Lynx) Section of the Pensions Master Plan The Trustee recognises that, where the Section is invested in a buy-in policy, there is limited scope to influence the controls and restrictions used in the management of the underlying assets and acknowledge that financial instruments such as derivatives may be used by the Insurance Provider.